RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 - **Feature set version** - RS 5.6.0 and higher include a new feature set version to support new Active-Active features.
     When you update the feature set version for an Active-Active database, the feature set version is updated for all of the database instances.

+    {{< note >}}

+- Feature set version 0 is deprecated on RS 6.0.20 or later.
+- Before upgrading to RS 6.0.20 or later, make sure all your Active-Active databases are set with their lastest feature set version.
+Otherwise upgrades will fail.
+    {{< /note >}}

 To upgrade a CRDB instance: